If you buy through our links, we may earn an affiliate commission. This supports our mission to get more people active and outside. Learn more

 A breakfast of champions is not built solely around carb-heavy cereal and toast.
 Every athlete also needs plenty of protein in the morning for optimal fitness gains.
 No shade to your cherished oatmeal, but research is uncovering some truths about the importance of breakfast foods with a better protein profile.
-Here’s why you should have an appetite for them after rolling out of bed.
+Here’s why you should have an appetite for protein-rich foods after rolling out of bed.

 This is not the first investigation to find that boosting protein intake early in the day is a wise move.
-A report in the Journal of Nutrition discovered that daily muscle protein synthesis, a key towards building a stronger and more injury resistant body, was greater in participants when they ate as much protein at breakfast as they did at dinner instead of skewing protein intake towards later in the day.
+A report in the Journal of Nutrition discovered that daily muscle protein synthesis, a key toward building a stronger and more injury-resistant body, was greater in participants when they ate as much protein at breakfast as they did at dinner instead of skewing protein intake toward later in the day.
 Similarly, this study determined that moving some of the protein from dinner to breakfast did a better job at increasing muscle growth in active men than did consuming more protein at dinner and less at breakfast.
 This was the case as long as total protein intake for the day was sufficient.

-“There is research to suggest that our circadian rhythm influences bodily functions, including nutrient absorption and metabolism,” says Jim White, RD, owner of Jim White Fitness & Nutrition Studios.
-For this reason, he says that our bodies appear to be particularly responsive to the protein we feed them in the morning.
-“It could be true that a majority of people, not just athletes, could benefit from consuming more protein at breakfast.”
+“It could be true that a majority of people, not just athletes, could benefit from consuming more protein at breakfast,” White says.
 Sneaking in a bit more of this macronutrient during your morning meal can also improve feelings of satiety throughout the morning so you may find yourself being less prone to mindlessly snacking before lunch.

 Here are some meal ideas for putting a little more muscle into your breakfast – and no, eggs aren’t your only option for getting protein into your morning meal.